CivicSpaceAu/civicspaceau.github.io/index.md

 ## Civic Space Australia

-[Civic Space Australia](https://civicspace.au) is a not-for-profit local community social media platform.
+[Civic Space Australia](https://civicspace.au) is a not-for-profit local community social media platform, powered by Civic Space Software.

 Civic Space Australia is registered as an Incorporated Association in Australia, and an NFP/charity under the [Australian Charities and Not-for-Profits Commission](https://www.acnc.gov.au/), with the following subtypes: